844-914-1942

 When it comes to aircraft detailing, the final price on your invoice can vary quite a bit.
 It’s not as simple as a flat rate, because every aircraft and owner has different needs.
 The cost depends on the size of your jet, the level of service you choose, and its current condition.
 Understanding how these services are priced helps you select the right package for your aircraft and budget, ensuring you get exactly what you pay for without any surprises.

-What's in a Basic Service Package?
+What's Included in a Basic Detailing Package?

 If you're looking for a standard cleaning, a basic exterior wash is your starting point, typically costing around $350.
 For a more thorough job, a full interior and exterior detail is the way to go.
 The price for this comprehensive service usually falls between $2,500 and $5,000 for a chartered private jet.
 If you own your aircraft, the cost is often a bit lower, generally ranging from $1,000 to $2,000.
 This package is designed to keep your jet looking sharp and well-maintained between flights, covering all the essential cleaning tasks inside and out.